heptarch/heptarch.github.io/projects.md

 But lots of researchers
-have security of funding and don't win a Nobel Prize or a Turing Award; money is something you worry about when there isn't enough.
+have security of funding and don't win a Nobel Prize or a Turing Award.
+Money is only something you worry about when there isn't enough.
-So what else?
-Another distinguishing feature was focus.
-Bell Labs was first *Bell Telephone Laboratories*, the R&D division of Alexander Graham Bell's telephone company, and later *AT&T Bell Laboratories*.
+Then again, good industrial research is expensive, and more money means more talent, equipment, and time.
+But from a quick survey of well-heeled Ivies and moonshot factories of Big Tech, its that money is not sufficient to explain Bell Labs' success.

+I think the special sauce was not material, but philosophical.
+Mervin Kelly, who directed research 1936 to 1943, was a pivotal force in the invention of the transistor, and after being elected president of Bell Labs, helped develop the laser and the solar cell.